zaheersani/ASP.NetMVCYouTubeDemo/README.md

 ## Adding Controller
 https://youtu.be/ep0Y87YaGDs

-This video demonstrate and discusses following:
+This video demonstrates and discusses following:
 - Adding a Controller
 - Adding a View
 - Creating and Iterating List in View using Razor